zhengruitao/zhengruitao.github.io/_pages/cv.md

   * Hspice tools
   * Xlinux FPGA developing tools
 * Others
-  * Origin & Git
+  * Origin & Git & Latex
   * learning more for ML

 Service and leadership
 ======
 * Siyuan Commonweal Organization: Project Director
-  * Make efforts to improve education quality of life in China’s poorest places
+  * Took efforts to improve education quality in China’s poorest places with my heart of gratitude as one who also comes from rural and poverty-stricken areas
   * Be responsible for Summer Rural Teaching Support Volunteer Program in 2018 and select over 110 volunteers who go to 5 schools in Yunan, Gansu, Henan Province
-  * Offer free summer class for more than 700 students in all.
+  * Offer free summer class for more than 700 students in all during 2018 summer
 * Eryuan 2nd high school teaching volunteer team : Team member
   * Be awarded with "Color for love" bronze prize of Chinese college students' rural supporting education for extraordinary volunteer performance